-Ceiling fans can be essential for cooling your home or circulating air in a stuffy room.
+Ceiling fans are great for cooling your home or circulating air throughout.
 They also provide a dynamic fixture for decoration.
-If you want to install a new ceiling fan or replace an old one, you need to select the right size fan for the size of the room.
-This guide reviews how to measure for a ceiling fan and choose between the different ceiling fan types.
+If you're installing a new fan or replacing one, you need to select the right size fan for the size of the room.
+This guide reviews how to measure for a ceiling fan.
+It also helps you choose between the different ceiling fan types.

 How to Measure a Room's Square Footage

-Begin to determine your needed ceiling fan size by calculating the square footage of the room.
+To begin to determine your needed ceiling fan size, calculate the square footage of the room.
 It’s easy to measure a rectangular room to determine its square footage.

 - Extend a tape measure from one wall to the opposite wall to determine the length.

 - Multiply the length times the width to determine the room’s square footage.
-For example, a 12- by 15-foot room will have a square footage of 180 feet.
+For example, a 12 x 15-foot room will have a square footage of 180 feet.

 - If your room has an “L” shape, simply divide the room into two rectangles.
 Determine the square footage of each rectangle by the above method and then add those results together.